-In addition to completing 55 units of Nursing coursework, students are also required to meet the University’s Graduation Requirements (pdf) which includes 9 upper-division units in Exploration and an International Experience Requirement (see below).
+In addition to completing 55 units of Nursing coursework, students are also required to meet the University’s Graduation Requirements (pdf) which includes 9 upper-division units in Explorations and an International Experience Requirement (see below).

-All BS in Nursing students (including incoming freshmen students, continuing SDSU students, transfer students, and RN to BS students) are required to participate in a pre-approved international experience to increase awareness of cross-cultural issues, global health, economic, political, cultural, social services, and health challenges experienced by local populations in international environments.
+All BS in Nursing students (including incoming freshmen students, continuing SDSU students, transfer students, second bachelor’s degree students, and RN to BS students) are required to participate in a pre-approved international experience to increase awareness of cross-cultural issues, global health, economic, political, cultural, social services, and health challenges experienced by local populations in international environments.
 Students participate in residence for two or more weeks (exemption from the study abroad portion of the requirement must be approved by the dean of the college based on serious and compelling life events or physical limitations; a relevant course will be substituted).
 Specific details can be found on the CHHS Undergraduate International Experience web site.

 To meet the international experience requirement, majors must complete one of the following: